jarenkueh/jarenkueh.github.io/README.md

 ### Work Experience
 Pricing and reserving for General Insurance
-Risk Management , ORSA and Stress Testing
+Risk Management , ORSA and Stress Testing.